stcorp/harp/doc/dataformats.rst

 stores a HARP variable of type string as an HDF5 dataset of fixed length strings.
 The fixed string length equals the length of the longest string, or 1 if the length of the longest string is zero.
 Shorter strings are padded with null- termination characters.

+HARP uses empty strings to represent the unit of dimensionless quantities (to distinguish them from non-quantities, which will lack a unit attribute).
+However, HDF5 cannot store string attributes with length zero.
+For this reason an empty unit string will be written as a ``units`` attribute with value ``"1"`` when writing data to HDF5.
+When reading from HDF5 a unit string value ``"1"`` will be converted back again to an empty unit string.

 .. _collocation-result-file-format: